 If you’ve been injured because of the reckless, negligent or intentional misconduct of a person or entity, you need the guidance, skills and knowledge of an experienced personal injury attorney.

 During a free, no-obligation consultation, attorney Joseph “Joey” Greenwald, Jr. will listen to what happened to you and assess how he can help you win a monetary settlement.
-As his client, unlike some larger personal injury firms, you’ll always have direct contact with attorney Greenwald who’ll take a hands-on approach to your case.
-To schedule a meeting in his conveniently located Shreveport office, call 318.219.7867.
+As his client, unlike some larger personal injury firms, you’ll always have direct contact with Shreveport personal injury attorney Greenwald who’ll take a hands-on approach to your case.
+To schedule a meeting in his conveniently located Shreveport office, call Greenwald Law Firm at 318.219.7867.
 Or if you prefer, send him a private, confidential message on his contact form.
 Attorney Greenwald serves his neighbors throughout Shreveport and Bossier City, and he also has a license to practice law in Mississippi.